lorenzoeusepi77/kubernetes/README.md

     a) One server with git and ansible software:
         - Ansible version is 2.3.1.0
-        - Git Hub Version 1.8.3.1
+        - Git Version 1.8.3.1

-    b) Kuberneter: N°1 "Master" Server
+    b) Kubernetes: N° 1 "Master" server

-    c) Kubernetes: N°1 or more "Edge" Servers
+    c) Kubernetes: N° 1 or more "Edge" servers

-        - If you need persistent storage add secondary disk to Edge Servers
+    d) If you need persistent storage, add secondary disk to "Edge" servers

-    d) Full network connectivty between Kubernetes Servers and Ansible
+    d) Full network connectivity between Kubernetes servers and Ansible

-    e) Ansible can ssh into all Server and can sudo with no password prompt
+    e) Ansible can ssh into all Server and can "sudo" with no password prompt

-    f) Servers have access to the Internet
+    f) Servers have access to Internet

     g) Servers are time-synchronized

-2) On Kubernetes Server:
+2) On Kubernetes servers:

     a) Create User "centos";